DimitrovViktor/Text-Encryptor/README.md

 # Text Encryptor

-A C++ text encryption and decryption tool using hashed psaswords as encryption keys
+A C++ text encryption and decryption tool using hashed passwords as encryption keys

 ## Features